redstone-finance/redstone-oracles-monorepo/TURBO.md

 # Turborepo cheatsheet
 Documentation: https://turborepo.com/docs

-Turborepo defines *tasks* (scripts in your `package.json` files) and dependencies between them in a global `turbo.json` file at the package root.
-Some packages may have their own specific `turbo.json` files in the package directory, extending the root `turbo.json`.
+Turborepo defines *tasks* (scripts in your `package.json` files) and dependencies between them in a global `turbo.jsonc` file at the package root.
+Some packages may have their own specific `turbo.jsonc` files in the package directory, extending the root `turbo.jsonc`.

 ## Key concepts
 - Tasks outputs are cached by default (e.g `dist` directory)